Did you know that for many sites, the contact page gets more page views than any other section? It’s true, especially for agencies and contractors.

 Score: 6.
 Simple, stylish, and fits with the theme.

 Next up we have a contact us page from ViperChill, a site run by popular marketing maverick Glen.
-Before dishing out his e-mail address, Glen provides an FAQ answering common questions that visitors have.
+Before dishing out his e-mail address, Glen provides an FAQ page answering common questions that visitors have.
 This helps him save time and prevents him from getting overwhelmed by un-necessary emails.

 While agencies and service companies may be hungry for emails, individuals who promote themselves as a personal brand are often working with a team of one.
 They can’t collect and hoard email contacts, and instead need to be much more deliberate with their time.